 (1) Check to make sure that the cork float inside the fuel reservoir is

 in good shape.
-No one reproduces the cork floats so you will have to buy
+No one reproduces the cork floats so if your float is in

 cork and make your own.
-Old cork will need to be re-sealed due to the
+Old cork will need to be re-sealed if you are

-sure top on fuel reservoir has a gasket and is sealed tight.
+sure top on fuel reservoir is sealing tight.

 (3) Use gasoline to start your engine for the first time. you can try